Appearance

 A data source holds structured data — usually a JSON object with fields and arrays.
 Binding is how you point a layer on your page at a specific piece of that data.

-- A text layer can mix static text with one or more live fields.
+- A text layer can mix static text with one or more binding chips.
 Example:

 You never type syntax by hand.
-You click a button, browse the data in a tree view, and pick the field you want.
+Inside any text layer, hit / to open the slash menu, drill into the data, and pick the field you want.
 Lumicast handles the rest.

 Binding a text layer